viseshrp/workedon/README.md

 Commands:
-  workedon*  What you worked on, with optional date/time - see examples. db         Perform database operations (for advanced users) what       Fetch logged work.
+  workedon*  What you worked on, with optional date/time - see examples. db         Perform database maintenance (only for advanced users) what       Fetch logged work.

 $ workedon what --help